MSU-Libraries/kube-doc/README.md

             path: /mnt/node_path
 ```

-#### Type: Local PersistantVolume
+### Type: Local PersistentVolume
 Works similar to `hostPath` volumes, except Kubernetes will always reschedule the same pod
 onto the same node.
-This means the data will always be persitant to that pid.
+This means the data will always be persitent to that Pod.
 Of course when the
 node is unavailable, the pod will be offline.
 ```yaml
 apiVersion: storage.k8s.io/v1